neilberget/docker-picker/README.md

     dtail

-Runs `docker tail -f <ID>` to follow the logs of the selected container
+Runs `docker tail -f <ID>` to follow the logs of the selected container.

+dattach
+---

+    dattach

+Runs `docker attach <ID>` on the selected container.

 ddestroy
 ---